mbA2D/Test_Equipment_Control/README.md

  - Testing solar panels by sweeping an e-load in CV mode
     - Eload_cv_sweep.py
     - See results (solar panel IV curve with MPP marked) with Eload_cv_sweep.py
+ - Quick measurements with a DMM
+    - Measurement_Script.py